briansokol/eslint-config/README.md

 ## React Native + TypeScript

 _NOTE:_ This configuration is **EXPERIMENTAL**.
 I haven't had a chance to really use it in a React Native project.
 The plugin is configured, but the rules are not enabled by default.
-See the [docs](https://github.com/intellicode/eslint-plugin-react-native) for more information.
+See the [docs](https://github.com/intellicode/eslint-plugin-react-native) for more information on how to enable the rules.

 This will configure ESLint with the following presets/plugins: